 Many degree programs, especially in the biological and behavioral sciences, fund students by means of traineeships.
 They may be awarded on an annual basis or may be renewable for periods up to three years, subject to satisfactory academic progress.
 Traineeships frequently emphasize research, but in the applied social sciences they might combine theory, research, and clinical experience in the field.

 Federally underwritten loans are another centrally administered resource for students who are U.S. citizens or permanent residents.
 Unsubsidized Stafford loans can be arranged for graduate students.
 Applicants for these loans are required to submit the Free Application for Federal Student Aid (FAFSA).
 The Graduate School determines eligibility and processes loan applications for all PhD students at Washington University.
-For more information about applying for loans, please visit the Graduate School's Financial Information webpages.
+For more information about applying for loans, please visit the Graduate School's Loans webpage.

 Tuition Charges and Refunds